opendatapune/opendatapune.github.io/Instructions.md

 - Give them some time to review.
 The tags assigned to the issue will be updated by the organisers if the work checks out.

 ### Step 4: Next level
 - Check out the task's wiki page again.
-We may have posted more things that can be done, also.
+We may have posted more things that can be done while you were in Step 2 and 3.
 - Repeat from Step 2.

 ### Step 5: Ab kya karein / Kuch aur karna hai